 There are a lot of prohibited items – knives, tools, wine openers, etc. You can learn more about them on airline websites.
 Airport screening staff will confiscate these items if you go through airport screening with them.

 One of the most helpful holiday air travel tips is to purchase gifts online (request the gift wrap option if possible) and have them delivered to your destination.
 If you are staying at hotel or resort, contact the concierge before you shop so you can provide the retailer with the appropriate contact information.
 I often only pack empty stockings and gift cards.

-If you are travelling with young children and require diapers, wipes, etc., consider shopping online at a retailer like Drugstore.com and shipping the items to your destination.
+If you travel with young children and require diapers, wipes, etc., consider shopping online and shipping the items directly to your destination.

 4. Download In-Flight Entertainment Apps

-Many airlines stream movies as well as TV shows to your smartphone, tablet, or laptop via in-flight entertainment apps.
+Many airlines stream movies and TV shows to your smartphone, tablet, or laptop via in-flight entertainment apps.
 Download the entertainment app before you leave home to save time and money (if you are roaming).

 5. Select your Seat Before you Fly

 Choose your seat before you fly if at all possible because airplanes are often full during the holiday season.
 Learn more about choosing the best seat on an airplane here.

 6. Prepare the Kids to Fly